-Want to Ship Greener?
-Skip the LTL Terminals with FlockDirect
+Want to ship greener?
+Skip the LTL terminals with carbon neutral FlockDirect

 Within the freight industry, companies are finding more and more that sustainable shipping is not only a benefit to the earth, but also to their bottom lines.
-So what if we told you that there was another way you could reduce your shipment’s associated fuel emissions by 40%… instantly?
+So what if we told you there was a way to eliminate your shipment’s associated fuel emissions with the click of a button?

 Your freight zig-zags its way along its designated “spoke” from terminal to terminal until it arrives at a hub—the center of the proverbial wheel.
 There are centralized primary hubs (in metro areas like Chicago and Dallas, for example) as well as regional hubs (such as a Los Angeles hub, which serves the southwestern U.S.), all of which receive LTL freight from their respective terminals and store, reroute, and reload the shipments to transition to their delivery markets.
 Then the process repeats again, in reverse order, as your shipment winds its way to one or more central or regional hubs in its broad delivery zone, then through local freight terminals (unloading and reloading each time), until it reaches its drop-off location.